SAP/cloud-identity-developer-guide/docs/Authorization/ValueHelp.md

 }
 ```

-An administrator can use the administration console to create an authorization policy that is a restriction of the base policy for a specific category, such as "electronics":
+An administrator can use the administration console to create an authorization policy that is a restriction of the base policy for a specific category, such as `electronics`:

 ```dcl
 POLICY ReadElectronics {